orbitmines/archive/projects/Ray Calculi & Physics.md

 So yeah I was trying to come with ideas on how to recover electromagnetism & gravity-like things from local rules only.
 So the idea is currently that it's caused by some preference the universe has for locally satisfying XOR spatial relationships.

-I came to the idea by thinking about what fundamentally is necessary for things like electrons/positrons, negative/positive charges exist
+I came to the idea by thinking about what fundamentally is necessary for things like electrons/positrons, negative/positive charges existing.
+And them repelling/attracting and then in this example annihilating each-other.

+So how to explain this idea.